-Is there a cost to watch the judging in Melbourne?
+Is there a cost to watch the judging in Sydney?

 No there is no cost.
 It is FREE to attend.
 NO REGISTRATION REQUIRED.
-Venue information can be found HERE.
+Venue information will be published shortly.

 Having trouble with your login?

 Check to make sure you are using the same email as registered with us for your membership, you can check this under Mange My Account > Update My Details on the members' dashboard.
 Your login to the awards site is exactly the same as your login to the members' dashboard, therefore if you need to request a new password you will need to do it at the AIPP first > https://www.aipp.com.au/member/login.
 Email if you need any help with this.

 If you upload an image multiple times the system will add extra letters to help distinguish the latest version upload, please proceed with your entry.

 Interested in Volunteering at APPA?

 We're looking for energetic, enthusiastic, eager people to volunteer their time at APPA.
 This is a rewarding experience with a great team of people, you will be supplied with on the job training, a t-shirt and an experience you'll not forget.
 Please send an email to Sue Lewis, Awards Event Team Manager on for more details, we're looking for volunteers that will be available Tuesday 6th August through Monday 12th of August, to assist with Breakout (opening print cases), Bump In (judging set up) or Judging (behind the scenes) in either morning and afternoon shifts.